arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 dd if=/dev/zero of=/dev/mmcblk2boot1 bs=1024 count=4096 && sync
 ```

-This sequence of commands will allow you to reset Portenta X8's bootloader sector, defaulting internal bootloader to `uuu` mode.
+This sequence of commands will allow you to reset Portenta X8's bootloader sector, defaulting the internal bootloader to `uuu` mode.

 ### Flashing the Portenta X8